IX.A. General Information

 Requests are processed within the guidelines of the American Library Association Interlibrary Loan Code and US copyright legislation.

 Special Collections consists of rare books, manuscripts and archives; sound recordings; and the University Archives.
 Notable among the rare books are collections (chiefly literature and history) donated by prominent Binghamton attorneys Archibald Howard and George Hinman; the Allen Rogg Collection which focuses on the history of cinema; the Herbert Reichner Collection, which focuses on the history of printing and publishing; the William J. Haggerty Collection of French Colonial History; and the personal libraries of Austrian actor and theatre director/producer Max Reinhardt; William Klenz, a well-known composer and former professor of music in Harpur College; Professor John H. Hagan, a former professor emeritus of English at Binghamton University; and Edwin A. Link, Jr., the father of flight simulation.
-Titles of interest to scholars include the Latin edition of the Nuremburg Chronicle (1493) and the first edition of Walt Whitman's Leaves of Grass (1855b).
+Titles of interest to scholars include a Latin edition of the Nuremburg Chronicle (1493) and a first edition of Walt Whitman's Leaves of Grass (1855b).

 The Frances R. Conole Archive of Recorded Sound was donated by a former member of the library staff, Philip Conole, who developed his collection to document the history of recorded performance, especially opera.